google/WebFundamentals/src/content/en/updates/posts/2015/11/app-shell.markdown

 # A Practical Implementation

 We’ve written a fully working [sample](https://github.com/GoogleChrome/application-shell) using the application shell architecture, vanilla ES2015 JavaScript for the client, and Express.js for the server.
 There is of course nothing stopping you from using your own stack for either the client or the server portions (e.g PHP, Ruby, Python).
-We found using JS all the way through relatively painless for this example.

 ## Service Worker Lifecycle

-For our application shell project, we use [sw-precache](https://github.com/GoogleChrome/sw-precache/) which generates our service worker script and [sw-toolbox](https://github.com/GoogleChrome/sw-toolbox) which handles runtime caching.
-Together they offer the following service worker lifecycle:
+For our application shell project, we use [sw-precache](https://github.com/GoogleChrome/sw-precache/) which offers the following service worker lifecycle:

 <table>
   <tr>